-The fair value is measured by use of the Black-Scholes and Monte Carlo option pricing model.
-The expected life used in the model has been adjusted, based on management's best estimate, for the effect of non-transferability, exercise restrictions, and behavioural considerations.
+The fair value is measured by use of the Black-Scholes model, whilst schemes which include an exercise restriction are measured using the Monte Carlo option pricing model.
+The expected life used in the models has been adjusted, based on management's best estimate, for the effect of non-transferability, exercise restrictions, and behavioural considerations.